 - Students will be required to complete coursework on their own as assigned by the instructor prior to the scheduled interactive sessions.
 Instructions will be clearly given to students upon registration.

-Please contact Katrina Veal at firstname.lastname@example.org if you have any questions about registration for the live online course and for additional information regarding the GDEC Scholarship.
+Please contact Katrina Veal at firstname.lastname@example.org if you have any questions about registration or for additional information regarding the GDEC Scholarship.